1EdTech/casa-protocol/protocol.md

 ## Payload

-A `payload` represents a URI and associated metadata, and it is the fundamental unit accepted, presented and shared by a peer.
+A `Payload` represents a URI and associated metadata, and it is the fundamental unit accepted, presented and shared by a peer.

-A `payload` comes in two formats:
+A `Payload` comes in two formats:

-* **TransitPayload** is how a payload is communicated between peers.
+* `TransitPayload` is how a payload is communicated between peers.
 It must include `identity` and `original` structures, and should include a `journal` structure if any peer along the payload's route has made changes to the payload.
 It does not include the `attributes` structure, as that structure is computed upon arrival at a peer.
 All attributes in the TransitPayload structures must be expressed in their machine-readable representation.
-* **LocalPayload** is how a payload is managed locally in filters and transforms, as well as how it's produced to outlets.
+* `LocalPayload` is how a payload is regarded locally for filters and transforms, as well as how it's communicated to outlets.
 It must include `identity` and `attributes` sections.
 Further, if it does not originate at the current host, it must maintain the existing `original` and `journal` structures.
-All known attributes in the LocalPayload structures should be expressed in their human-readable representation.
+All known attributes in the `LocalPayload` structures should be expressed in their human-readable representation.

-If originated from the node itself, the LocalPayload `attributes` section is explicitly defined.
-In all other cases, when received from an adjacent node, the `attributes` section of a payload is defined by squashing the `original` and `journal` sections of a payload, potentially also considering known attributes for a payload in the local node with the same identity.
+If originated from the node itself, the `attributes` section is explicitly defined for the `LocalPayload`.
+In all other cases, when received from an adjacent node, the `attributes` section of a payload is defined by squashing the `original` and `journal` sections of a payload, potentially also considering known attributes for a payload in the local node with the same identity, as defined by `AdjInSquash`.

 ### TransitPayload